Muscle Shoals, Alabama: History

+U.S. officials finally took control of the region through a land purchase from the Cherokee in 1807, followed by the Chickasaw in 1817.
+Fort Hampton was built in neighboring Limestone County to protect both native and Anglo interests.
+Muscle Shoals was later used as a site from which to exile the Upper Creek to Indian Territory (now Oklahoma).

 During World War I President Wilson authorized a dam on the Tennessee River just downstream of Muscle Shoals to help power nitrate plants for munitions.

 The first plant started producing nitrates two weeks after the armistice, but the dam was not completed until 1924.

 Meanwhile, in 1922 Henry Ford tried to buy the nitrate works and the unfinished dam.
 The Michigan car manufacturer and industrialist proposed leasing the uncompleted hydro-electric dam at Muscle Shoals on the Tennessee River in Alabama.
 The US War Department had begun the project during World War I, and engineers estimated a cost of $40 million to complete.
 At this time, public projects were financed either through raising taxes—which, Congress was unwilling to do at the time- or by issuing bonds.
 For the Muscle Shoals project, the proposal was for 30-year bonds at 4% interest.

 Ford and his friend and fellow inventor Thomas Edison balked at the idea that the US government should have to pay $48 million in interest on top of the $40 million they would have to pay back—all for a project that would benefit the public (the argument being that the hydro-electric dam and accompanying fertilizer plants would create jobs and revitalize the area).
-Responding to the bond issue, Edison remarked: “Any time we wish to add to the national wealth, we are compelled to add to the national debt.”
+Responding to the bond issue, Edison remarked: "Any time we wish to add to the national wealth, we are compelled to add to the national debt."
 Edison and Ford hoped that a new monetary system could be created where dollar bills were issued directly to workers and manufacturer, with the money being backed by the goods they produced rather than the gold and silver held in bank vaults.
 Congress eventually rejected Ford's idea.